29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 Unfortunately, public transportation isn’t great out here, so you’ll need your own car to maximize your options.

-Visit the Botanic Garden of Smith College
+Botanic Garden of Smith College, Northampton

 The Botanic Gardens (16 College Lane, Northampton) offer a beautiful collection of trees, shrubs, flowers, and plenty of other foliage for visitors to enjoy while strolling the campus grounds.